 After suffering a heart attack on August 18, he would survive a further 12 days on life support.
 Sadly, he passed on August 30, 2008, aged 81, survived by his wife, family, and countless friends.

 If you enjoyed this piece, be sure not to miss the following articles on our site:

 - WWWF | Remembering the NYC Area Wrestling Circuit of the ’70s and ’80s

 - Wildmen of Wrestling | 12 Outrageous Heels Who Pioneered Hardcore

 - Killer Kowalski on Dream Feud: Bruno Sammartino versus Lou Thesz

 Wrestling- Then & Now grab bags of back issues available for $25 postpaid (USA), including a free signed wrestler 8X10.
 Contact Evan Ginzburg for details.

-This post contains a sponsored link from JookMarketing and Amazon affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
-While clicking these links won’t cost you any extra money, they will help us to continue to bring you quality content!
+This post contains a sponsored link from JookMarketing and Amazon affiliate links, which means we may receive a commission if you click a link and purchase something recommended.
+While clicking these links won’t cost you any extra money, they will help us continue to bring you quality content!